deFr0ggy/BOF-Basics/README.md

 2. Heap-Based Buffer OVerflow

 For the sake of basics, will only be looking onto finding and exploiting "Stack-Based Buffer Overflows".

+# Finding Buffer Overflows
+There are 2 most commonly used techniques for finding "Buffer OVerflows".

+1. Fuzzing
+2. Debugging

+## 1. Fuzzing
+This is the most easiest way to find "Buffer Overflows".
+In fuzzing we try to send bigger chunks of data in order to crash the program.
+Once the program crashes we try to find the exact part where the program gets crashed and then we try to use it for our advantage.

+There are few tools available online for fuzzing as well as some comes pre-built in Kali Linux.
+Meanwhile we can also write our own scripts to perform fuzzing.

+## 2. Debugging
+Debugging is the process of finding and locating errors in computer programs.
+There are different tools available online by using which we can perform debugging and can look for potential "Buffer OVerflows".